Matrix Completion from Noisy Entries: Introduction

 \section{Introduction}

 Spectral techniques are an authentic workhorse in machine learning, statistics, numerical analysis, and signal processing.
-Given a matrix $M$, its largest singular values --and the associated singular vectors-- `explain' the most significant correlations in the underlying data source.
-A low-rank approximation of $M$ can further be used for low-complexity implementations of a number of linear algebra algorithms \cite{FKV}.
+Given a matrix $M$, its largest singular values---and the associated singular vectors---`explain' the most significant correlations in the underlying data source.
+A low-rank approximation of $M$ can further be used for low-complexity implementations of a number of linear algebra algorithms \citep{FKV}.

 In many practical circumstances we have access only to a sparse subset of the entries of an $m\times n$ matrix $M$.
 It has recently been discovered that, if the matrix $M$ has rank $r$, and unless it is too `structured', a small random subset of its entries allow to reconstruct it \emph{exactly}.
-This result was first proved by Cand\'es and Recht \cite{CaR08} by analyzing a convex relaxation indroduced by Fazel \cite{Fazel}.
-A tighter analysis of the same convex relaxation was carried out in \cite{CandesTaoMatrix}.
-A number of iterative schemes to solve the convex optimization problem appeared soon thereafter \cite{CCS08,FPCA,APG} (see also \cite{RPCA} for a generalization).
+This result was first proved by \cite{CaR08} by analyzing a convex relaxation introduced by \cite{Fazel}.
+A tighter analysis of the same convex relaxation was carried out by \cite{CandesTaoMatrix}.
+A number of iterative schemes to solve the convex optimization problem appeared soon thereafter \citep{CCS08,FPCA,APG}.

-In an alternative line of work, the authors of \cite{KOM09} attacked the same problem using a combination of spectral techniques and manifold optimization: We will refer to their algorithm as \optspace. \optspace\, is intrinsically of low complexity, the most complex operation being computing $r$ singular values of a sparse $m\times n$ matrix.
-The performance guarantees proved in \cite{KOM09} are comparable with the information theoretic lower bound: roughly $nr\max\{r,\log n\}$ random entries are needed to reconstruct $M$ exactly (here we assume $m$ of order $n$).
-A related approach was also developed in \cite{ADMiRA}, although without performance guarantees for matrix completion.
+In an alternative line of work, \citet*{KOM09} attacked the same problem using a combination of spectral techniques and manifold optimization: We will refer to their algorithm as \optspace. \optspace\, is intrinsically of low complexity, the most complex operation being computing $r$ singular values (and the corresponding singular vectors) of a sparse $m\times n$ matrix.
+The performance guarantees proved by \cite{KOM09} are comparable with the information theoretic lower bound: roughly $nr\max\{r,\log n\}$ random entries are needed to reconstruct $M$ exactly (here we assume $m$ of order $n$).
+A related approach was also developed by \cite{ADMiRA}, although without performance guarantees for matrix completion.